 8 TYPES OF DIVING EVERY DIVER SHOULD KNOW ABOUT

 So you’ve done it!
-You’ve passed your Open Water Certification and you’re ready to dive into the underwater world head first to discover all the wonders it has to offer!
+You’ve passed your Open Water scuba certification and you’re ready to dive into the underwater world for your first dive adventure!

-As a new diver, the more time you spend with other groups of more seasoned divers, the more you’ll hear about their underwater anecdotes and experiences.
-Wreck diving, ice diving, drift diving…..
-Perhaps you’re still learning some of the lingo, so you’re not sure exactly WHAT they’ve been up to, or more important WHY they’ve been doing it!
+As a new diver, the more time you spend with other groups of more experienced divers, the more you’ll hear about their underwater trials and tribulations.
+Technical diving, wreck diving, ice diving, drift diving…..
+Perhaps you’re still learining some of the lingo, so you’re not sure exactly what WHAT they’ve been up to, or more importantly WHY they’ve been doing it!

-Number one on our types of diving list is deep diving.
-As an Open Water diver, your max. depth should never exceed 18 or 21m (depending on the scuba agency).
-A deep dive is considered everything below 18 or 21m.
+As an Open Water diver, your maximum depth should never exceed 18m.
+Deep Diving is considered everything below 18m.
 Why?
-Because an emergency ascent should be no faster than 18m per minute, and a one minute is ascent to the surface without a regulator is classed as achievable for all divers.
+Because an emergency ascent should be no faster than 18m per minute and a one minute is ascent to the surface without a regulator is classed as achievable for all divers.

 How deep can recreational divers go?
-The depth limit for divers specified by Recreational Scuba Training Council Association is 40m.
-But recommendations can vary from country to country.
-Because all recreational diving is No Deco diving, 40m is considered to be the absolute max. depth.
-This depth a diver is able to reach without passing the No Decompression Line (for a max of 8 min), whilst keeping the probability of Nitrogen Narcosis and Oxygen Toxicity low.
+The depth limit for divers specified by Recreational Scuba Training Council Association is 40m, but recommendations can vary from country to country.
+Because all recreationsal diving is No Deco diving, 40m is considered to be the absolute maximum depth a diver is able to reach without passing the No Decompression Line (for a max of 8 min), whilst keeping the probability of Nitrgen Narcosis and Oxygen Toxicy low.

 Are there any more increased risks apart from a longer emergency ascent to the surface?
-The deeper divers go, the more at risk they are from decompression sickness.
-Just because a diver sticks to the No Deco limits doesn’t mean they are immune to it.
+The deeper divers go, the more at risk they are from decompression sickness, and just because a diver sticks to the No Deco limits doesn’t mean they are immune to it.
 The deeper you go, the greater the risks.
-You are also susceptible to Nitrogen Narcosis after depths of 30m, symptoms of which include
+You are also susceptible to Nitrogen Narcosis after depths of 30m, symptoms of which include;

 - loss of balance